denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 2. generate the (filtered) reports (as always, run first without `-u` to check what's going on):

-`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./anlys/YYMMDD-HHMMSS -f excel,html:r950 -u`
+`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./anlys/YYMMDD-HHMMSS -r excel,html:r950 -u`

 #### c.
 Run and report in 1 command

 You can also run and report analyses the same way in one command only:

-`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./anlys -a -f excel,html:r950 -u`
+`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./anlys -a -r excel,html:r950 -u`

 #### d.
 Full (rather than "filtered") report

 This is generally not what you want (see above), but in case you want it, you can go with the "**full**" report types:

-`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./anlys -o -f html:full,excel:full -u`
+`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./anlys/YYMMDD-HHMMSS -r excel:full,html:full -u`

 ### 5. Export sample data files ready for manual analyses through Distance